-I am Jolanda Matzken-van Belzen, born in old town of Monnickendam in the Netherlands, and currently living in a small village near Perth, Scotland.
-I am a professional artist, specialising in still life painting of objects that have a noticeable shape and/or texture and/or colour.
+I am Jolanda Matzken-van Belzen, born in a little old town in the Netherlands, and currently living in a small village near Perth, Scotland.
+I am a professional artist, specialising in still life paintings of objects that have a noticeable shape, texture or colour.

 The character of my paintings is probably best captured by the word ‘fusion.’
 In music, this term means ‘mixing different styles,’ and it aptly describes my work too, for mixing styles is precisely what I do.
 In particular, I aim to blend a traditional painting technique with a contemporary approach to composition:

 1) Choosing objects which emphasise the timeless beauty of craftsmanship, I focus on a few objects rather than making elaborate arrangements.

 2) Employing a traditional style of painting, following the great 17th Century Dutch and Flemish Masters, the 18th Century French Artistes, and the 19th Century Scottish Glasgow Boys.

 My work method includes using oil paints with high pigments content; Belgium linen; mixing my own mediums; and applying consecutive layers of paint whilst ensuring that brushstrokes remain discernible.

 Before returning to Scotland in 2016, we lived in Germany for a decade or so, near the town of Osnabrück and in the beautiful surroundings of the Teutoburger Wald in Germany.

 About twenty-five years ago I met Robert, we married, and shortly afterwards made a mutual dream come true: we bought a Victorian Shooting Lodge on a hill-side in Scotland, overlooking St Mary’s Loch, and, after restoring the derelict building to its former glory, spent fantastic years far away from the clamour of confused capitalism.